 The death of Mr Wilson in 1939, the retirement of Mr Ginn in 1942 and the death of Mr Alf Anderson in 1954 saw the end of an era.
 Wanganui Furniture Manufacturing Co. remained very much a family business though with Eric, Jack, Ian and Bunt Anderson together with Jack Wilson serving as directors.

-In October 1959 the company purchased the current premises in Victoria Ave.
+In October 1959 the company purchased the current premises in Victoria Avenue, which quickly became the flagship store.
 In 1961, fire struck the Wanganui East premises again.
-This allowed re-organisation and modernisation of the workshop and the Wanganui East and Victoria Ave stores.
+This allowed re-organisation and modernisation of the workshop, and the Wanganui East and Victoria Ave stores.
 In 1967 the decision was made to close the furniture manufacturing department so they could place more emphasis on retail.
 The company had been operating a factory for 50 years, employing in its hey-day over 30 cabinet makers.
 In 1968 the name changed to Wanganui Furniture Ltd to reflect the shift from manufacturing to retail.

 The 1970’s saw the introduction of the third generation of the Anderson family to the staff.
 By 1975 Bunt and Ian Anderson were operating the company in partnership until the retirement of Bunt in 1982 when Ian, father of John and Geoff, took full ownership.
 In 1976 the company purchased A and T Burt Ltd premises directly behind its Victoria Ave store.
 This enabled the company to expand and centralise the flooring department under one roof.